Based in Italy · 2026

 What needs feature flags, canary, or staged rollout?

-What is the rollback process?
+What telemetry must exist before release, and what is the rollback process?

 How do production incidents feed back into specs and tests?